Mentoring

 For undergraduate students

-For the Fall 2025 semester we are running a reading groups program, where you can learn about a topic by reading books or papers under the guidance of a graduate student.
+For the Spring 2026 semester we are running a reading groups program, where you can learn about a topic by reading books or papers under the guidance of a graduate student.
 These reading group topics can possibly turn into an honors thesis by expanding upon the work done with a faculty advisor.
 Reading groups are open to all students and non-majors are encouraged to join.

 If you have any comments or questions, contact Donovan Snyder.